quattor/quattor.github.com/_posts/2015-09-22-textrender-outside-metaconfig.md

 This is a bit confusing and will be streamlined in a new release of the test tools.

+TODO:

-TODO: are link to the `Test::Quattor` documentation once added to the documentation generation.
+ * are link to the `Test::Quattor` documentation once added to the documentation generation.
-TODO: add link to `Component` documentation as part of `ncm-ncd`
+ * add link to `Component` documentation as part of `ncm-ncd`